jeanNyil/keycloak-playground/README.md

 ## Post-Deployment Configuration

-Update environment variables to match your environment:
+Update environment variables and ConfigMap to match your environment:

 ```bash
 # Get the backend route URL